TheBestronics is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-The industrial 3D printer has a very smooth connection with the solid construction as well suited to make a quick prototype of mechanical parts.
-Achieve high quality through mechanical polishing printing process with fair accuracy rate.
-Although, Industrial 3d printer price somewhat expensive as 20K$ to 100K$ because it used melting bases to reduce some of the wide range of thermoplastics engineering that can only be affordable on business purposes
+The industrial 3D printer has a very smooth connection with a solid construction as well suited to making a quick prototype of mechanical parts.
+Achieve high quality through the mechanical polishing printing process with a fair accuracy rate.
+Although Industrial 3d printer price somewhat expensive as 20K$ to 100K$ because they used melting bases to reduce some of the wide range of thermoplastics engineering that can only be affordable for business purposes

 High-end 3D printer or SLS

 High-end printers, also known as SLS, print various materials using a powerful laser to immerse small polymer powder particles into a solid structure.
 Moreover, it is ideal for undercuts, small walls, and interior elements.
 Now you may wonder how much a high-end 3d printer costs.
 Due to mechanical properties, neither high nor cheap prices vary from 4K$ to 20K$.

 SLA printer is still one of the most popular technologies because it uses a laser photopolymerization process.
 For smooth finishing, consider SLA best known for its ability to produce high-precision, isotropic, and watertight prototypes.
 Furthermore, between 100$ and to 500$, you can use it for purposes like manufacturing, dental, jewelry, modeling, and education.

 |Average||Local or school, the photopolymerization||UV laser||500$ to 1400$|

 |Industrial or FDM||Mechanical polishing printing||ABS, Polycarbonate, and ULTEM||20K$ to 100K$|